realB12/CRYPTO/b$/GLOSSAR/W/Wallet.md

 <span style="color:red; font-weight:bold">ACHTUNG</span>:
 **The use of nondeterministic wallets is discouraged for anything other than simple tests**.

 They are simply too cumbersome to back up and use.
-Instead, use an industry-standard–based [HD wallet]() with a mnemonic seed for backup.
+Instead, use an industry-standard–based [HD wallet]() with a mnemonic seedphrase for backup.

-#### Nondetermistic Wallets (outdated)
+#### 1. Nondetermistic Wallets (outdated)
 In a **nondeterministic wallet each key is independently generated** from a random number.

-The keys are not related to each other.
-This type of wallet is also known as a **JBOK** wallet from the phrase `"Just a Bunch Of Keys."`
+The keys in a wallet are not related to each other.
+This type of wallet is also known as a **JBOK-Wallet** from the phrase `"Just a Bunch Of Keys."`

-<span style="color:red; font-weight:bold">ACHTUNG</span>: Dieser Wallet Typ sollte aus Sicherheitsgründen nicht mehr verwendet werden!
+<span style="color:red; font-weight:bold">ACHTUNG</span>: Dieser WalletTyp sollte aus Sicherheitsgründen nicht mehr verwendet werden!

-#### Deterministic-Wallets
+#### 2. Seed-Wallets
-In a deterministic wallet - also called seeded wallet - **all the keys are derived from a single master key**, known as the [seed](../S/Seed.md), through the use of a one-way hash function.
+In a deterministic wallet - also called seeded wallet - **all the keys are derived from a single master-key**, known as the [seed](../S/Seed.md), through the use of a one-way hash function.

 All the keys in this type of wallet are related to each other and can be generated again if one has the original [SeedPhrase](../S/Seed.md).

 There are a number of different key derivation methods used in deterministic wallets.
 The most commonly used derivation method uses a tree-like structure and is known as a `hierarchical deterministic` or `**HD wallet**`.

-The seed is a randomly Wallet-generated number encoded as a set of 24 English words, also known as mnemonic code words.
+The seed is a randomly Wallet-generated number encoded as a set of 12 or 24 English words, also known as mnemonic code words.

 This seed then is combined with other data, such as an index number or "chain code" (see HD Wallets (BIP-32/BIP-44)) to derive the private keys from which the public keys and finally the blockchain addresses will be derived.